Skip to main content

 The case for independent scrutiny of impact assessments earlier in the decision-making process

-Posted by: Stephen Gibson, Posted on: 29 June 2021 - Categories: Independent scrutiny
+Posted by: Stephen Gibson, RPC Chair, Posted on: 29 June 2021 - Categories: Independent scrutiny

 RPC Chair Stephen Gibson discusses the case for independent scrutiny of impact assessments earlier in the decision-making process.